openlegacy/openlegacy-public-hub-demos/oracle-db/banking/README.md

 ## Run No Code

-- Go to `resources\docker` and update the [account-oracle-nocode.json](./resources/docker/account-cics-nocode.json) project name and api key.
+- Go to `resources\docker` and update the [account-oracle-nocode.json](./resources/docker/account-cics-nocode.json) project name and API key.

 - Go to `resources\docker` and run the [docker-compose.yml](./resources/docker/docker-compose.yml) file using the following command: `docker-compose up -d`